 Why did men (and women!) become soldiers during the Civil War?
 What did they eat and wear?
 How did they deal with the stress of being apart from their homes and loved ones, and facing battle, wounds and death?
 What did they do for . . . fun?
 Let "Near as I Remember's" knowledgeable and entertaining talks transport you to that distant era of America's past!

-I took up the hobby of Civil War re-enacting over 25 years ago.
+I have participated in Civil War re-enacting for three decades.
 I portray a typical Yankee (i.e., Federal) infantryman.
-A deep knowledge of American social and military history, combined with participation in dozens of battle re-enactments, have equipped me to educate others about this crucial time.
+A deep knowledge of American social and military history, combined with participation in dozens of battle re-enactments, have equipped me to educate others about this crucial era in American history.

 My first-person talks can be adapted to meet the needs of a spectrum of audiences.
 Middle school or high school classes; colleges and universities; Civil War round tables and history clubs; social clubs; private and business events; parties: all these will find "Near as I Remember" an enlightening and informative experience.

 In camp the common soldier faced disease, bad food and the rigors of army discipline.
 On campaign he learned to "rough it," paring his possessions to the essentials.

 In diaries soldiers recorded their hopes, adventures and fears.
 Letters exchanged between soldiers and home were key to maintaining morale in both places.

 Throughout history war has been chronicled in verse and lyrics.
 See how these art forms were employed during the Civil War.

 As sons, husbands and fathers went to war, their families also dealt with harsh new realities.